CoScale/docs/_docs_installation/cli/installation.md

 title: CLI Installation
 ---

 To install the CoScale command line interface we provide two different methods.
-The first method is to [download a binary](#download-binary) provided by CoScale and copy it to the right location.
+You can:

+* [Download the binary](#download-binary) by using our install script.
 This method is advised as it requires no additional software installed.
-The other method is to [compile the tool](#compile-yourself) yourself.
-To complete the installation, you can [create a config file](#configure-cli) that will remove the need to enter app_id and accessToken every time you use the tool.
+* [Compile from scratch](#compile-yourself) with the <a href="https://golang.org/" target="_BLANK">golang</a> compiler.

-{% include alert.html type="warning" text="You need root/sudo access." %}
+{% include alert.html type="warning" text="You need root/sudo access to install the CoScale CLI." %}

 ## Prerequisite